My favourite training tools: #6 – Chin up bar

 Number six on my list of favourite training tools is the chin up bar.
 As I write this, I wonder how it only made it to number six.
-If this was a “top 10 exercises that make me feel awesome” list, pull ups (palms away) and chin ups (palms toward you) would probably rank number one.
+If this was a “top 10 exercises that make me feel awesome” list, pull-ups (palms away) and chin-ups (palms toward you) would probably rank number one.
 But in reality, most people can’t do them (yet!), so we need other tools to be build up our strength so you can do them.
-This is where things like free weights (#1 on my list) and the TRX (#5 on my list) come in handy.
-I use them for building overall strength and stability first, and then I also use them to help clients progress to pullups.
+This is where things like free weights and suspension trainers (hints of tools to come?) are effective.
+I use them for building overall strength and stability first, and then I also use them to help clients progress to pull-ups.
 Here are a couple of how to exercise videos showing the pull up progressions that I use to get clients to be able to do pull ups:

 The next one is an option using a squat cage or smith machine.
-I do prefer the TRX version, but this is still a great option:
+I do prefer the suspension trainer version, but this is still a great option:

 I almost feel like I don’t need to write any more about the chin up bar.
 I mean, it’s pretty self-explanatory.
 The chin up bar makes my list because it lets people do the most awesome exercise in existence.
 Yes, I realized this is a bold statement, but I stand by it.
 I doubt anyone will disagree.